Certification 2.0

 Program Overview

-The authoritative document defining Certification 2.0 requirements is the Interim Implementation Guidelines for the DOD Security Cooperation Workforce Program 2.0.
-There will be a forthcoming update to DoD Instruction (DoDI) 5132.15, "Implementation of the Security Cooperation Workforce Certification Program," dated May 7, 2021.
+The authoritative document defining Certification 2.0 requirements is the "Final Guidelines for the Department of Defense Security Cooperation Workforce Certification Program 2.0."
+There will be a forthcoming update to DOD Instruction 5132.15, "Implementation of the Security Cooperation Workforce Certification Program," dated May 7, 2021.

 Four Elements of Certification 2.0

-Quote from Interim Implementation Guidelines for the DOD SCW Program 2.0
+Quote from Final Guidelines for the DOD SCW Certification Program 2.0

 Getting Started With Certification

-SCW members should familiarize themselves with the Certification 2.0 program using the Certification 2.0 FAQs and identify their security cooperation position code, which includes assigned functional areas and certification proficiency levels.
+SCW members should familiarize themselves with Certification 2.0 using the Certification 2.0 FAQs and identify their Security Cooperation position code, or SC Code, which includes assigned functional areas and certification proficiency levels.

 SCW Coding

-All security cooperation positions must be coded in their manpower systems of record.
-Proper coding will ensure that SCW members take the competency-based courses that best meet the requirements of their assigned positions.
-The Security Cooperation Position Coding Guide has been provided to help Components identify their SCW members functional areas and certification proficiency levels.
+All Security Cooperation positions must be coded in their manpower systems of record.
+Proper coding ensures SCW members take the competency-based courses that best meet the requirements of their assigned positions.
+The Security Cooperation Position Coding Guide helps Components identify their SCW members functional areas and certification proficiency levels.

 The Certification 2.0 Proficiency-Level Waiver Request process allows position owners to propose upgrades and downgrades to prescribed proficiency-levels of positions within the SCW.
 Additionally, Certification 2.0 Waiver Process Map illustrates the waiver process, and the Action Memo must be completed by the position owners to recommend and route a proficiency-level waiver.